IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 ## <a id="javascript"></a> Configuring Row Edit Dialog in JavaScript
-This procedure guides you through the process of configuring row edit template in the `igGrid`.
+This procedure guides you through the process of configuring row edit dialog in the `igGrid`.

 ### <a id="js-overview"></a> Overview